MystenLabs/seal/UsingSeal.md

 For observability, the server exposes Prometheus-compatible metrics on port `9184`.
 You can access raw metrics by running `curl http://0.0.0.0:9184`.
 These metrics can also be visualized using tools like Grafana.
 The key server also includes a basic health check endpoint on port `2024`: `curl http://0.0.0.0:2024/health`.

-#### CORS
+#### CORS configuration
-You will need to configure CORS (Cross-Origin Resource Sharing) to allow client-side applications to make requests to your key server.
-Here's a recommended CORS configuration:
+Configure Cross-Origin Resource Sharing (CORS) on your key server to allow applications to make requests directly from the browser.
+Use the following recommended headers:

 ```shell
 Access-Control-Allow-Origin: *
 Access-Control-Allow-Methods: GET, POST, OPTIONS
 Access-Control-Allow-Headers: Request-Id, Client-Sdk-Type, Client-Sdk-Version
 ```
-If an API key is required, please add also its HTTP header name to `Access-Control-Allow-Headers`.
+If your key server requires an API key, make sure to include the corresponding HTTP header name in `Access-Control-Allow-Headers` as well.